tensorflow/swift/docs/AutomaticDifferentiation.md

 ```

 `VectorNumeric` and `Numeric`/`FloatingPoint` are semantically disjoint.
 We say
-that a type supports scalar differentiation when it conforms to the
+that a type supports scalar differentiation when it conforms to
 `FloatingPoint`.
 We say that a type supports **vector differentiation** when it
 conforms to `VectorNumeric` while its `ScalarElement` supports **scalar
 differentiation** (i.e. conforms to the `FloatingPoint` protocol).